Anne Stuart is a veteran Boston-based writer, editor, and instructor.

-When the bookstore industry tanked in the mid 1990s, Ken decided that 16 years in that field was long enough, and leaped into computer game development.
-Besides working as a tester and a producer, he was the writer at Impressions Games and at Tilted Mill, both of which specialized in such historical strategy games as Caesar III, Pharaoh, Zeus, Civil War Generals II, Children of the Nile, and many others.
-He wrote in-game text, character dialog, and entire game manuals, managed internal documentation, contributed extensively to each company’s website and helped develop marketing materials.
+When the bookstore industry tanked in the mid 1990s, Ken decided that 16 years in that field was long enough, and leaped into computer game development—his passion at the time.
+Besides working as a tester and a producer, he was the writer at Impressions Games and at Tilted Mill, studios that specialized in such historical strategy games as Caesar III, Pharaoh, Zeus, Civil War Generals II, Children of the Nile, and many others.
+He wrote in-game text, character dialog, and entire game manuals, managed internal documentation, contributed extensively to each company’s website, and helped develop marketing materials.

-Ken turned Tilted Mill’s failure into an opportunity to return to retail as the owner of Curio City Online in 2005.
+Ken turned Tilted Mill’s failure into an opportunity to try his hand at retail as the owner of Curio City Online in 2005.
 Writing, editing, business, and computer skills all came together in developing and marketing his online store.
 He closed Curio City in January 2019 so that he could focus exclusively on Blue Hills Editorial.